-Face-to-face speaking tests to put you at ease
+Face-to-face Speaking tests to put you at ease

-When it comes to speaking, we are proud to still provide face-to-face testing.
-If you are taking IELTS in a test centre your speaking test will take place in a quiet room.
-If you are taking IELTS online your speaking test will be face-to-face over a video call.
-Unlike a computer you can trust a person to put you at ease, pick up on your native accent and guide you towards your best performance.
+When it comes to speaking, we are proud to still provide person-to-person testing in a comfortable, quiet room.
+Unlike a computer, you can trust a person to put you at ease, to pick up on your native accent and guide you towards your best performance.